Last updated on October 24, 2025

 Kazandu Mammoth is a beefy creature played in stompy decks, and together with fetch lands, you can have a 7/7 attacking on turn 4.
 Its best use is in decks that care about creature power like a Ghalta, Primal Hunger EDH deck or together with cards like The Great Henge.
 It was a green staple in its Standard time, and it works very well with ramp spells that put lands into play tapped.

 When you’re looking for a given instant or sorcery in your deck, looking at the top 6 cards yields a nice chance to find what you’re looking for.
-Silundi Vision does that, and you can find a counterspell, a combo piece you need, a tutor, or a removal spell.
+Silundi Vision does that, and you can find a counterspell, an infinite combo piece you need, a tutor, or a removal spell.

 Bala Ged Recovery is a card that interests many green decks or Golgari decks with self-mill components.
 It’s a more flexible Regrowth effect that costs only 1 more mana, and it’s used in lots of infinite recursion loops.

 Hagra Mauling is a little expensive for a Murder effect at 4 mana, so here the playability is 100% tied to it being an MDFC land card.
-When people tell you to play more interaction in your decks, you can easily shave off a Swamp in your deck for this, and in some games, you won’t regret it.
+When people tell you to play more interaction in your decks, you can easily shave off a Swamp in your deck for this unconditional black removal, and in most games, you won’t regret it.

 Drawing a lot of cards and not having a maximum hand size is something that many blue decks aim to do.
 Like all the cards from this list, the failsafe for Sea Gate Restoration is a land, and there are all sorts of Commander decks willing to cast this because they have draw synergies or because they have ways to cheat on the spell cost.